Abstinence and fasting cure many a complaint.

 Weight: 129.4 lbs.

-Spent a good majority of the day cooking, shopping, hunting down coupons, plus actually watching one entire hour of TV.
-Despite having to make salad, pork chops and steamed broccoli for dinner for my Mom, I was OK appetite-wise.
-I ate two bananas, two mangos, and I tided myself over by making a frozen papaya-mango-pineapple-strawberry-lemon shake.
+Spent a good majority of the day cooking, shopping, hunting down coupons, and watching one hour of TV.
+Despite having to make salad, pork chops, and steamed broccoli for dinner for my mom, I was OK.
+I ate two bananas, two mangos, and tided myself over with a frozen papaya-mango-pineapple-strawberry-lemon shake.
 I love those shakes.

 I was supposed to go running today but time just did not permit.
 Perhaps tomorrow....